Doraemon: Nobita and the Birth of Japan: Plot

 They trace the dark tribe on Pegasus, Dragon and Griffin for four days.
-On the fourth day, they find and fight with them.
-However, their dogū proves to be strong and possess magical powers and gives them a strong challenge only to be defeated by Doraemon's gadgets.
-Unknown to them, the dogū restores itself after they leave.
+On the fourth day, they find and fight them.
+However, their dogū proves to be strong and possess magical powers, giving them a strong challenge until they are defeated by Doraemon's gadgets.
+The dogū restores itself after Doraemon, his friends and the tribe leave.
 The group take the whole tribe to Japan to give them a peaceful place to live.
-At night, they return home.
+Once night strikes, they return home.

-Next day Doraemon tells everybody that the dogū can restore itself and the light tribe is still in danger, so they again go back in time.
+The next day Doraemon tells everybody that the dogū can restore itself and the light tribe is still in danger, so they go back in time again.
 Once they arrive, they discover their village had already been destroyed by the dark tribe.
-Again, the group trace the dark tribe with Doraemon's human train gadget, but Nobita gets lost and is separated from the group during a harsh snowstorm.
+The group traces the dark tribe using Doraemon's human train gadget, but Nobita ends up getting lost and is separated from the group during a harsh snowstorm.

-Except for Nobita, the rest of the group continue to move and they find the light tribe.
-Doraemon fights with Gigazombie, who is the king of spirits.
+Without Nobita, the rest of the group continue to move and find the light tribe.
+Doraemon fights with Gigazombie, the king of spirits.
 Doraemon reveals him to be a 23rd century time criminal who aims to create his own world by destroying the time passage, so that no one can find him.
 He easily defeats Doraemon and the others since he has more updated gadgets than Doraemon.

-On the other hand, Nobita finds a box near him and sees a mammoth that tells him that if he needs help he should just press the button.
-Nobita's pet animals Pegasus, Dragon and Griffin return and they rescue his friend.
+On the other hand, Nobita finds a box near him and sees a mammoth that tells him if he needs help he should press the button.
+Nobita's pet animals Pegasus, Dragon and Griffin return and rescue Nobita's friends.
 However Gigazombie shuts them to a lone place.
-Nobita uses the button and the helper is revealed to be a time patrol who arrests Gigazombie.
-At the end, Pegasus, Dragon and Griffin are taken to the future as they were fictitious creatures in the current era.
-The group bids a sad farewell and leaves for their home.
+Nobita uses the button and the helper is the Time Patrol, who arrest Gigazombie.
+Pegasus, Dragon and Griffin are taken back with them to the future as they are fictitious creatures in the current era and the group bids a sad farewell as they depart.

 Cast

-An English version produced and released exclusively in Malaysia by Speedy Video, features an unknown voice cast.
+An English version produced and released exclusively in Malaysia by Speedy Video features an unknown voice cast.